greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 In this paper, we use empirical investigation to define the phenomenon of obsolete software requirements, investigate the potential impact and how they are resolved in industry.
 We have 219 respondents from 45 countries who are industry practitioners.
 This paper proposed seven research questions.
 The questionnaire was created based on a literature review of relevant papers.

 RQ1: Based on empirical data, what would be an appropriate definition of Obsolete Software Requirements (OSR)?
-Based on the results of the questionnaire, our respondents defined an OSR as follow: “a software requirement (implemented or not) that is no longer required for the current release or future releases, and it has very limit business value for the potential customers or users of a software artifact.’’
+Based on the results of the questionnaire, our respondents defined an OSR as follow: “a software requirement (implemented or not) that is no longer required for the current release or future releases, and it has very limited business value for the potential customers or users of a software artifact.’’
 When consider demographics’ impact, The definition of OSRs is not significantly connected to the size of the companies, the length of the typical project, or the domain.

 RQ2: What is the impact of the phenomenon of obsolete software requirements on the industry practice?
 When asked about the potential impact of OSRs to their product development, in all respondents, 84.3% considered serious or somehow serious.
 This indicates that most respondents believe OSRs seem to have a significant impact on the product development.
 For 6% of respondents, OSRs is a very serious problem, while 10% deemed OSRs a Trivial matter.
 Those respondents who think OSRs serious, mostly worked in large companies and used agile development.
 Those who considered trivial, more than 80% worked in large companies.
 Because the big companies tend to use more complex process models.